 Simply, a guard book is a book or folder for storing copies of published advertisements, alongside which you record each advert’s date of appearance, cost, position, special features and response, plus a summary of any other factors that might even slightly influence your results – competing editorial coverage, significant world events, other ads that might detract from or even support yours.
 Even the weather would be noted in a good guard book – if it was a hot and sunny day response might go down because people would be outside enjoying the sunshine rather than indoors reading your ad.

-At our agency we used to keep guard books for clients.
+At our agency we used to keep guard books for clients (in time the physical book was replaced, no doubt, by something electronic.
+More practical, but less satisfying I’m sure).
 It was easier than encouraging them to keep them themselves.
 With hindsight maybe this good intention was a mistake, as nowadays if you mention a guard book to most fundraisers they’ll look at you blankly.
 Many charities don’t have one and many fundraisers have no idea of what they’re missing.
 Ask them how a particular ad worked and they’ll say, ‘Pretty well, I think.’

 Such imprecision is an admission of failure.
 Yet for some it’s easy to dismiss the guard book as just a quaint piece of nostalgia, a fragment of the old way of doing things.
 If you feel like that, consider this instructive tale from UK master strategist Alan Clayton.